A guide to improve microlending processes

 Lending CRM helps you segment customers basis location, type of product interested in, etc. You can use this segmentation to send personalized communication.

-For instance, in India, women entrepreneurs in Gujrat who want to get into dairy farming need Rs.
+For instance, in India, women entrepreneurs in Gujarat who want to get into dairy farming need Rs.
 30,000 to get started.
-But local financial institutions do not offer more than Rs.
+However, local financial institutions do not offer more than Rs.
 10,000.
 This restriction forces them to seek credit elsewhere, often at a much higher interest rate.

 By bucketing them based on their requirements, you can enable more businesses and get better returns on your investments.
 You can even bundle multiple financial products and offer guides, training, and other relevant resources to customer segments.
 It will ensure your clients perform their best at their businesses.